Timber Flooring Sydney

-Timber or engineered timber floating floors have all feeling and warmth of real hardwood without the price tag.
+Timber floating floors have all feeling and warmth of real hardwood without the price tag.
 Like laminate, They are manufactured with a click-system installation process and are made of solid hardwood or an engineered timber combination with a real timber surface that resemble all the different natural species commonly used in homes around the country.
 They are extremely durable and low maintenance as well as being timeless in their appeal and beauty.
 They are scratch and scuff resistant but also have the benefit of being able to be sanded and refinished if they get damaged from your pets’ sharp claws or by dragging heavy furniture.
 Timber is the most sophisticated way to transform any space into a modern yet classic statement.

 Brands We Stock: